 If you fly to Hong Kong it might be better to cross the border first and then get a domestic flight.
 There is often heavy discounting if the last minute flight has empty seats.
 (If you can cope with the stress!)

 By train its 14 hours or so with hard or soft and seat or sleeper options.
 I have travelled in China by train and whilst the cheaper options might sound good....don't do it.
 The hard options are well crowded.
 The soft sleepers we travelled on were excellent.
 We even had Chinese movies on LCD screens on one train.
 And take food, especially noodles as all trains seem to have hot water supplied.

-We missed the Li River when we lived in China, so its on our Agenda when we return next. over 10 years ago
+We missed the Li River when we lived in China, so its on our Agenda when we return next. about 11 years ago

 You can fly from Shenzhen (2 hours?) or take a train (about 12 hours) to Guilin.
 Guilin itself is a fairly nasty city though.
 At the train station or airport you will find minibuses that will take you to Yangshuo, which is where you want to be.
 It's a little more than an hour drive.